Home » Business Email Etiquette Blog » What Does Your Email Address Say About You?

 Free email services are considered “throw-away accounts” because spammers use them and then shut the account down.
 However, using your company domain name (even if the domain name is your name) is inexpensive — about ten U.S. dollars.

-Why wouldn’t you use your domain email?
-I’m still waiting for a valid argument for using throw-away accounts instead of your domain name.
+Why would you not use your domain email?
+I’m still waiting for a valid argument against using throw-away accounts instead of your domain name.

 Here are some tips when setting up your domain name email addresses:

-• Having a few primary addresses in place makes sense to organize your efforts.
+• Having a few primary addresses in place makes sense for organizing your efforts.
 You can then set up filters/rules in your email program to recognize these addresses and send them to their folder when they are sent and downloaded.

 • social@ for use on all your social accounts